 Many researchers have found mixed results about whether social media use has an effect on self-concept, self-esteem, body image, and body dissatisfaction, which suggests that individual mindsets can have an impact on the outcome of social media use.
-While comparing oneself to others over social media can have a detrimental effect on one’s self esteem, the Ideal to Real TODAY/AOL Body Image survey revealed that 65% of girls reported that seeing their selfies on social networking sites boosts their self-esteem.
+While comparing oneself to others over social media can have a detrimental effect on one’s self esteem, the Ideal to Real TODAY/AOL Body Image survey revealed that 65% of girls and assigned female at birth reported that seeing their selfies on social networking sites boosts their self-esteem.

 How Do Selfies Affect Self Esteem?

-More than half of young women worry about whether other people will judge their appearance.
+More than half of teens worry about whether other people will judge their appearance.
 This can contribute to fear around posting on social media.
-Only 40% of women claim that social media helps them present their best face to the world.
+Only 40% of people claim that social media helps them present their best face to the world.
 Others agree that they present their ideal selves online, rather than their authentic thoughts, unfiltered opinions, and unedited or unstaged photographs.
 Ruminating about one’s social media presence can lead to increased anxiety and fear of being judged.

 You have to ask yourself why you are taking the selfie — for the sake of making yourself feel better, to ‘compete’ with your friends or followers, or just to have fun and express your feelings of happiness at that particular time.
 Are you doing this for yourself, or because you feel insecure and are looking for the approval of your peers to make you feel a little better?
 If it’s the latter, you might be better off putting the phone down and identifying how you’re feeling, if it’s an insecurity, and how you can go about feeling better in more rewarding, long-lasting ways.

 How To Maintain Your Self-Esteem Online